PaulRitsche/DL_Track_US/docs/source/installation.rst

 Install `Anaconda <https://www.anaconda.com/distribution/>`_ (click ‘Download’ and be sure to choose ‘Python 3.X Version’ (where the X represents the latest version being offered.
 IMPORTANT: Make sure you tick the ‘Add Anaconda to my PATH environment variable’ box).

-*Step 2.* **(Optional, only required for contributing or development)** Git setup (only before first usage and if Git is not already installed).
+*Step 2.* **(Only required for MacOS users, contributing or development)** Git setup (only before first usage and if Git is not already installed).
 This is optional and only required when you want to clone the whole DL_Track Github repository.

 In case you have never used Git before on you computer, please install it using the instructions provided `here <https://git-scm.com/download>`_.

-*Step 3.* **(Optional, only required for contributing or development)** Create a directory for DL_Track.
+*Step 3.* **(Only required for MacOS users, contributing or development)** Create a directory for DL_Track.

 On your computer create a specific directory for DL_Track (for example "DL_Track") and navigate there.
 You can use Git as a version control system.
 Once there open a git bash with right click and then "Git Bash Here".
 In the bash terminal, type the following: